swipswaps/objectiv-analytics/bach/docs/source/index.rst

 ### The open model hub

 The open model hub consists of pre-built models and operations that you can combine to build advanced compound models with little effort.
-The open model hub is accessible through Bach, our python-based modeling library.
+The open model hub is powered by Bach, our python-based modeling library.

 :ref:`Learn more about the open model hub <open_model_hub>`

 ### The Bach modeling library

-Bach is a python-based modeling library that enables you to use Pandas-like operations that run on your full dataset.
-Any model built with Bach can be converted to an SQL statement with a single command.
+Bach is a python-based modeling library that enables you to use Pandas-like operations that run on your full dataset in the SQL database.
+Any data set or model built with Bach can be converted to an SQL statement with a single command.

 :ref:`Learn more about the Objectiv Bach modeling libary <bach>`